Outdoor Girl Leadership Programs | Girl Scouts

 Are you an aspiring camp counselor or an older camper looking to take your leadership skills to the next level?
-Become a Counselor-in-Training (CIT) by joining us for a special two-week leadership program during summer camp!
-The CIT program is for Girl Scouts in grades 11-12.
-After successfully completing a CIT I program, you can advance your skills as a CIT II.
+Become a Counselor-in-Training (CIT) by joining us for a special leadership program held during the summer camp season!

-Please note: Full details and pre-requisites can be found in the Summer Camp Program Guide.
+Please note: More details and pre-requisites can be found in the Summer Camp Program Guide.

 Volunteers are an integral piece to the Circle C Equestrian Center.
 Our most popular volunteer program is our Riding Instructor-in-Training program (also known as RIIT program) for girls 13 years and older.
 Adults with or without a horse background are also welcome to join the training program.